franiglesias/golden/README.md

 }
 ```

-Take a look at first records of the snapshot.
+Take a look at the first records of the snapshot.
 The error message appears as the output of the corresponding combination.

 ```json
 [